legumeinfo/datastore-specifications/PROTOCOLS/README.md

 [Update the jekyll collections listing](#update-jekyll) <br>
 [Update browser configs](#update-browsers) <br>

-## General procedure for adding a new data set to the datastore <a name="adding-to-the-datastore"/>
+## General procedure for doing curation work on the datastore <a name="datastore-curation"/>

 NOTE: The instructions below are for curators working on files used by legumeinfo.org, soybase.org, and peanutbase.org.